-We pay your share in the form of guaranteed benefits and non-guaranteed benefits.
-Your policy has certain benefits that are guaranteed, such as the death benefit or the cash value.
-If terminal dividend lock-in option has been exercised, the value of the terminal dividend lock-in account may gradually increase with any interest credited.
-Finally, upon termination, you may also receive a terminal dividend.
-The amount we pay you as terminal dividend will depend on the performance of the participating fund.
+We pay your share in the form of guaranteed benefits and a terminal dividend.
+Your policy has certain benefits that are guaranteed, such as the insurance benefit and the cash value.
+Then upon termination, you may also receive a terminal dividend.
+The amount of the terminal dividend will depend on the performance of the participating fund.

 The value of the participating fund may go up and down sharply within days.
 Instead of sharing with you the gains or losses immediately, we may even out some short-term fluctuations.
-This is called smoothing and we will explain it in a later section.
+This is called smoothing and we will explain it further in a later section.